Alternative pallet materials: The ag industry doesn’t need to look far afield for sustainable pallet alternatives

 Alternative Pallet Materials

 To take a step back, wood pallets have long dominated pallet usage, and for good reason.
 They are relatively inexpensive and strong, providing a viable solution for many supply chains.
 Plastic pallets are highly valued in several applications (and growing at a faster rate than wood), as are niche options such as presswood, paper and metal.
 Nevertheless, there always seems to be a new pallet guaranteed to raise eyebrows.
 Back in 2012, TerraCycle made headlines by announcing it was using recycled cigarette butts to make pallets.
 Another company makes pallets from recycled carpeting.
 Chances are, you haven’t seen any of those innovative pallets carrying merchandise in your supply chain.
-The quest continues, however, and agricultural fibers are garnering an increasing amount of attention.
+The quest continues, however, and agricultural fibers are garnering more attention.

 “Fibers from banana trees and hemp, for example, are from sources that grow quickly and offer higher yields than trees,” Dr. White told Logistics Management Magazine in 2018. “…once banana trees stop producing they are otherwise useless, and hemp can be rotated every six months,” White explained.
 “Companies are molding these alternative fibers with or without adhesives into pallet form then testing to essentially try to improve on Mother Nature.”